ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 Mbed OS provides network drivers, such as Ethernet, Wi-Fi and cellular.

-You can find descriptions of supported interfaces and protocols in the [IP networking](ip-networking.html) section.
+You can find descriptions of supported interfaces and protocols in the [IP networking](#ip-networking.html) section.

 ### Wi-Fi

-Wi-Fi has a relatively high throughput of up to 1 gbps, which is suitable for data-heavy applications.
+Wi-Fi has a relatively high throughput of up to 1 Gbps, which is suitable for data-heavy applications.
 The cost of this throughput is high power consumption.
 Wi-Fi is not ideal for long-term deployments of battery-powered devices.
 It can also prove problematic where other devices compete for the same bandwidth.

 It works for proof of concept devices because the infrastructure is in place in most offices, and its WPA2 security is familiar to developers.